Mango: Cultivation

 The mango is now cultivated in most frost-free tropical and warmer subtropical climates.
 It is cultivated extensively in South Asia, Southeast Asia, East and West Africa, the tropical and subtropical Americas, and the Caribbean.
 Mangoes are also grown in Andalusia, Spain (mainly in Málaga province), as its coastal subtropical climate is one of the few places in mainland Europe that permits the growth of tropical plants and fruit trees.
 The Canary Islands are another notable Spanish producer of the fruit.
 Other minor cultivators include North America (in South Florida and the California Coachella Valley), Hawai'i, and Australia.

-Many commercial cultivars are grafted onto the cold-hardy rootstock of the Gomera-1 mango cultivar, originally from Cuba.
+Many commercial cultivars grown in Europe are grafted onto the cold-hardy rootstock of the Gomera-1 mango cultivar, originally from Cuba.
 Its root system is well adapted to a coastal Mediterranean climate.
 Many of the 1,000+ mango cultivars are easily cultivated using grafted saplings, ranging from the "turpentine mango" (named for its strong taste of turpentine) to the Bullock's Heart.
 Dwarf or semidwarf varieties serve as ornamental plants and can be grown in containers.
 A wide variety of diseases can afflict mangoes.
+Spongy tissue, a ripening disorder correlated with calcium deficiency and characterized by spongy, brown-black flesh beginning near the seeds, was estimated in 1989 to affect approximately 30% of Alphonso mangoes.

-An important breakthrough in mango cultivation is the use of potassium nitrate and ethrel to induce flowering in mangoes.
+A breakthrough in mango cultivation was the use of potassium nitrate and ethrel to induce flowering in mangoes.
 The discovery was made by Filipino horticulturist Ramon Barba in 1974 and was developed from the unique traditional method of inducing mango flowering using smoke in the Philippines.
 It allowed mango plantations to induce regular flowering and fruiting year-round.
 Previously, mangoes were seasonal because they only flowered every 16 to 18 months.
 The method is now used in most mango-producing countries.

 Production

-In 2020, world production of mangoes (report includes mangosteens and guavas) was 55 million tonnes, led by India with 45% of the total (table).
-Almost half of the world's mangoes are cultivated in India alone, with the second-largest source being Indonesia.
-Although India is the largest producer of mangoes, it accounts for less than 1% of the international mango trade; India consumes most of its own production.
+In 2023, world production of mangoes (report includes mangosteens and guavas) was 61 million tonnes, led by India with 43% of the total, and Indonesia and China as secondary producers (table).

-Other major mango-producing countries in total tonnage produced in 2020 were Indonesia, China, Pakistan, Mexico, Brazil, Bangladesh, Nigeria, and the Philippines (table).

-At the wholesale level, the price of mangoes varies according to size, variety, and other factors.
-The FOB Price reported by the United States Department of Agriculture for all mangoes imported into the US ranged from approximately US$4.60 (average low price) to $5.74 (average high price) per box (4 kg/box) during 2018.